Taming the noise, one plate at a time

 1. Salt your pasta water

 Before adding your pasta to boiling water, always salt the water.
 This will flavour the pasta and is an essential step.
-I always add a handful per pot of cooking water
+I always add a handful per pot of cooking water.
+Cook the pasta until al dente, this will vary for different pastas so check your package instructions

 2. Chop onion and garlic